Sport in New South Wales: Basketball

 The Sydney Kings and Illawarra Hawks are the state's representatives in the National Basketball League (NBL), Australia's premier Men's basketball competition.
-The Kings won 3 consecutive premierships in 2002–03, 2003–04 & 2004–05 while the Hawks won in 2001.
-The Sydney Kings play their home games at Qudos Bank Arena in Sydney while the Illawarra Hawks play home games at WIN Entertainment Centre in Wollongong, the Illawarra's commercial centre.
+The Kings won three consecutive premierships in 2002–03, 2003–04 and 2004–05, while the Hawks won in 2001.
+The Sydney Kings play their home games at the Sydney SuperDome in Sydney while the Illawarra Hawks play home games at Wollongong Entertainment Centre in Wollongong, the Illawarra's commercial centre.

 The next level below the NBL Championship is NBL1, New South Wales will be represented as the East conference from 2022 onward.
 This conference will be made of select teams from the Waratah League, the current premier league for clubs in New South Wales.
 NBL1 and Waratah League have Men's and Women's competitions.

 The Sydney Uni Flames are a professional women's side who play in the Women's National Basketball League.

 Australian rules football

 Australian rules football, commonly known in NSW as "AFL" (after the national professional Australian Football League competition), is a developing game in most of NSW with increasing popularity.
 Ausplay reported that there were 69,168 regular participants in New South Wales in 2019 a figure that exceeds participation in rugby union making it the 3rd most participated football code in the state.
 The sport is governed by AFL NSW/ACT.

 Two fully professional teams are based in New South Wales, both from Sydney: the Sydney Swans and the Greater Western Sydney Giants.
 Formerly the South Melbourne Swans, the financially struggling club was relocated in 1982 and was renamed Sydney to capture a wider audience.
 After a long period with little success Sydney made the first of its six Grand Final appearances in 1996 and the first of two premierships in 2005.
 Since its first Grand Final appearance, Sydney has consistently averaged over 24,000 spectators to each home match, reaching a peak average home attendance of 36,612 in 1997.
 In 2003, Sydney drew a New South Wales record crowd of 72,393 which remains the record attendance in the history of the game for a match played outside of Victoria.
 The Giants, based in Western Sydney, were introduced in 2012.
 The two teams compete against each other in the Sydney Derby which drew a record crowd of 60,222 in 2016.
 The Giants have competed in the AFL Women's competition since its commencement in 2017 and the Swans have been granted a license to join in 2023.

-Historically the game dates back to the 1880s in Sydney with the establishment of local competitions established in 1880, however it has struggled for marketshare against other football codes.
-Its popularity is highest in the less populous Riverina region closer to the Victorian border.
+Historically the game dates back to the 1880s in Sydney with the establishment of local competitions established in 1880; however, it has struggled for marketshare against other football codes.
+Its popularity is highest in the Southern Riverina region closer to the Victorian border.